danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 # ``DeckKit``

-DeckKit makes it easy to create deck-based apps in `SwiftUI`.
+DeckKit helps you create deck-based apps in `SwiftUI`.

 ## Overview